Renal arteriography, also known as renal angiography, gives your doctors a way to see the blood vessels in your kidneys.

-Doctors then take an X-ray of your kidneys and can see the dye.
-This allows them to effectively see your veins.
+This procedure allows doctors to see your veins.
 They will be able to see blockages, clots, narrowing, and other problems.

-In general, your doctor will ask you not to eat or drink anything for approximately eight hours before your renal arteriography.
-Your doctor’s exact instructions may vary, so make sure to find out how long he or she wants you to fast before the procedure.
+In general, your doctor will ask you not to eat or drink anything for roughly eight hours before your renal arteriography.
+Your doctor’s exact instructions may vary.
 In some cases, you may need to begin your fast as early as the night before your procedure.

 You should also tell your doctor if you have allergies to: